EDUC-5003. Sociology of Education

 EDUC-5473.
 Science for Elementary Children

 The nature and purpose of science education are explored.
 Effective use of minimal time allotted to this discipline at the elementary level is the main focus.
 One of the primary tasks to be undertaken is the construction of discovery-based learning centres as well as appropriate assessment tools.
-Students will be given the opportunity to experience the dynamics of constructivist science learning with a special emphasis to cross-curricular extensions including health.
+Students will be given the opportunity to experience the dynamics of constructivist science learning with a special emphasis to cross-curricular extensions.
 Time will be spent exploring student record keeping strategies which compliment a guided inquiry-based approach.

 EDUC-5513.
 Teaching English as a Second Language